 1. Grand Wailea Maui, A Waldorf Astoria Resort

 The Wailea Canyon water park within the hotel’s grounds is a dream come true for the kids and the young at heart.
-It has 9 outdoor swimming pools connected by a lazy river with the infamous water elevator, water slides, waterfalls, caves, children’s pool, sand beach, and a swim-up bar.
-A separate adults-only pool and sun terrace are also offered along with a children’s activity program includes lei making, crafts, and video games in a separate activity center.
+It has 9 outdoor swimming pools connected by a lazy river with the infamous water elevator, water slides, waterfalls, caves, a children’s pool, a sand beach, and a swim-up bar.
+A separate adults-only pool and sun terrace are also offered, along with a children’s activity program including lei making, crafts, and video games in a separate activity center.

 While the rooms aren’t quite as outstanding as the rest of the resort, the Grand Wailea Maui A Waldorf Astoria Resort has, without a doubt, the best pool complex on the Hawaiian Islands.

 For the high rollers among us, and also linked to the Hilton group is Ho’olei Villas at Grand Wailea.
 Discover a blissful, breezy retreat on Maui’s southern shore at Ho’olei at Grand Wailea.
 The neighbor of Grand Wailea, a Waldorf Astoria Resort, this private enclave blends residence living and resort amenities for the ultimate ‘home away from home.’

 The perfect choice for large families or groups, our residential-style villas have an expansive living space, gourmet kitchen for stylish dining, and a private pool for Ho’olei Villa guest usage only.
 These opulent two- and three-bedroom villas start at 3,200 sq. ft. and provide a tranquil retreat on the elevated mountainside, offering stunning tropical and ocean views from private lanais.

 Starting at $2,000+ USD per night, you will need to have a family to make the best use of these villas, but it’s hard to imagine a nicer place to spend your vacation than here.